King Arthur Baking Co.’s Remarkable Digital Transformation

 Meeting the Surge in Demand

-Demand for King Arthur products increased six times overnight.
+The rise in demand for King Arthur products increased six times overnight.

 To keep up with the onslaught of orders, the company quickly ramped up production, reworked its supply chain, and partnered with a second mill to get flour out to everyone who needed it.